 The people of the Andaman and Nicobar Islands engage in a variety of occupations, primarily centred around agriculture, fishing, government services and tourism.
 Agriculture plays a vital role, with crops like rice, coconut, areca nut and spices being grown, while fishing supports many coastal communities.
 Government employment is also significant, given the islands’ strategic location and the presence of military installations like the Andaman and Nicobar Command.
 Tourism has become an increasingly important sector, with many locals working in hospitality, transportation, and tourism-related services, especially on popular islands like Havelock and Neil.
 Small-scale industries like handicrafts and coconut-based products also contribute to the local economy.

-Suggested Read: Kayaking in Andaman and Fairs and Festivals in Andaman
+Suggested Read: Snorkelling in Andaman and Things to do in Andaman

 History of Agricultural Practices in Andaman and Nicobar Islands